KerenLab/CellSighter/README.md

 the names of the proteins should be separated by \n.

 ### Notes:
+- In the folder "example_experiment" you can find a small example of the data preparation and configuration file for the network.
 - The names of the files should be the image id

 - The labels of the cells should be integer numbers.